 Here, you have two options.
 You either let Sheetgo automatically create a new Excel file, in Dropbox or Google Drive, or you select one of your existing Excel files in either one of that storage.

 Click on Finish and save to convert Google Sheets to Excel.

 In doing so, Sheetgo sends the data from the selected tab from your Google Sheets file straight into your Excel file.

 After that, click on Automate on the workflow level to set up automatic updates for the connection you just created.

 Select the frequency with which you want this connection to update, hourly, daily, weekly, or monthly.

 Your automated system to convert Google Sheets to Excel is up and running.

-This is how you convert Google Sheets to Excel, syncing the two spreadsheets so that your Excel files are updated when someone makes changes to Google Sheets.
-Take a look at the Excel file in the folder on your desktop to see the changes.
+This is how you convert Google Sheets to Excel, syncing the two spreadsheets so that your Excel files automatically update when someone makes changes to Google Sheets.
+Take a look at the Excel file to see the data import.

 Want to do this the other way around?
 Read how to upload Excel to Google Sheets automatically.